marienahapetian/forms-contact/readme.txt

 ### Front-End Submissions

 Forms plugin for WordPress allows users to showcase front end submissions on a website in 2 beautiful views.
 You will be able to demonstrate submitted data with all details in responsive spreadsheet.

+### Advanced Email Options

+Huge-IT Forms has Advanced email options which allow you to customize your email messages and admin recipients for each form.

+### Clear Forms Messages

+Validation errors are inescapable part of Forms.
+Those errors could be improved with clear error messages.
+Huge-IT Forms has different message types where you could insert custom texts for each message.

 **[Wordpress Forms demo 1 Delivery Form](https://huge-it.com/wordpress-forms-demo-1-delivery-form/#plugin_demo_wrapper)**